 Counseling Psychology Master’s Degree (M.S.)

-The Master of Science (M.S.) in counseling psychology is a 60-semester-credit-hour program that prepares students to become licensed psychological associates or licensed professional counselors.
+The Master of Science (M.S.) in counseling psychology is a 60-credit-hour program that prepares students to become licensed psychological associates or licensed professional counselors.

 Graduates of our program may sit for state licensing exams from these entities: